jefg60/ansible-master/README.md

 The end result should be that when you push changes to a branch of your configmanagement git repo, they are synced to the run directory on this master ready to be deployed by whatever means you deem appropriate.

 A python daemon is included that runs in a screen session polling the git log directory for any changes.
-When the git repo is updated, a line will be added to the log, and the ansible-runner.py daemon will detect this and trigger an ansible run.
-Screen is used because ansible-runner.py will prompt for a passphrase if you've set one on the ssh key, so screen is the current workaround to enable you to attach and type this.
-Note that if a screen called ansible-runner already exists, no new screen sessions are started.
+When the git repo is updated, a line will be added to the log, and the ansible-logpoll.py daemon will detect this and trigger an ansible run.
+Screen is used because ansible-logpoll.py will prompt for a passphrase if you've set one on the ssh key, so screen is the current workaround to enable you to attach and type this.
+Note that if a screen called ansible-logpoll already exists, no new screen sessions are started.
 This is to prevent ansible killing itself.
 This screen daemon situation and the self updating aspect are still a work in progress, obviously!

 The daemon accepts a list of playbooks to run in order and will stop processing if one fails.

 Example vars for this:

 ```
-start_ansible_runner_in_screen: true
+start_ansible_logpoll_in_screen: true
-ansible_runner_playbooks: "ansible/ansible-galaxy.yaml ansible/ansible-master.yaml ansible/deploy.yaml"
+ansible_logpoll_playbooks: "ansible/ansible-galaxy.yaml ansible/ansible-master.yaml ansible/deploy.yaml"
 ```

 Using the above configuration, an ansible-galaxy.yaml play is run to fetch roles from ansible-galaxy as defined in a requirements file, then this role is (re)deployed, and if those two both succeed, a playbook called deploy.yaml runs (in my case, deploy.yaml is a list of import_playbook statements that deploys my entire environment).